Frank Vincent

-Frank Vincent Gattuso Jr. (April 15, 1937 – September 13, 2017) was an American actor and musician.
+Frank Vincent Gattuso Jr. (April 15, 1937 – September 13, 2017) was an American actor.
 Known for often portraying violent mobsters and criminals, he was a frequent collaborator of filmmaker Martin Scorsese, appearing as Salvy in Raging Bull (1980), Billy Batts in Goodfellas (1990), and Frank Marino in Casino (1995).
 On television, he played Phil Leotardo on the fifth and sixth seasons of the HBO crime drama The Sopranos (2004–2007).
 Vincent voiced Salvatore Leone in the Grand Theft Auto video game series from 2001 to 2005.
 Vincent also worked as an acting coach, providing assistance and guidance to co-stars who did not have formal acting training.

 Early life

 Vincent, who was of Italian descent with roots in Sicily and Naples, was born in North Adams, Massachusetts, and raised in Jersey City, New Jersey.
 His father, Frank Vincent Gattuso Sr., was an iron worker and businessman.
 He had two brothers, Nick and Jimmy, and a half-sister, Fran.